 The UK is a fantastic place to study Chemical Engineering due to our history of invention and innovation.
 Our Chemical Engineering Foundation will prepare you to study a range of undergraduate degrees such as Chemical and Energy Engineering, Chemical Engineering and Petroleum Engineering.

-You can study our Chemical Engineering Foundation at our Cambridge or Brighton Colleges.
-Cambridge is our specialist centre for engineering and based in the home city of one of the top 10 universities in the world.
+You can study our Chemical Engineering Foundation on our exciting Brighton campus.
 Brighton is home to many digital and technology businesses and it offers students a vibrant and dynamic place to explore your ideas and study.

 Students study 18-25 hours per week in class.
 The course is modular in structure.
 It has core modules studied by all Foundation students with modules tailored for engineering students.
 The core Foundation modules develop academic and English language skills, and specialist modules develop your understanding of chemical engineering.

 This Foundation prepares you with the academic knowledge and skillset for a degree in Chemical Engineering at a UK university.

 Students on this subject pathway will receive an offer of conditional progression* to study at the following universities:

 An introduction to algebra, including transformations and logarithms; trigonometry, data handling, and calculus.

 Develop an understanding of further kinematics, circular motion, simple harmonic motion, moments in 2D, elasticity and further particle dynamics.

 Study and gain understanding of matter, heat-specific and latent, gases.

 Develop the work covered in Pure Maths 1, including more advanced algebra (functions, trigonometric identities), differentiation (logarithmic and exponential functions), and integration (solving first order differential equations).